ProThoughts/Q2A-URL-Customizer/README.md

 Plugin comes with a default list of English words, you can easily add or remove any word from the list.

+### Compatibilty
+This plugin was checked with Q2A 1.7 and Q2A 1.6 and should work with older versions of question2answer too.
+___
 ## Author
-Q2A URL Customizer plugin is developed by [Towhid](http://TowhidN.com "Towhid Nategheian"), from [Q2A Themes](http://QA-Themes.com "Question2Answer Themes and Plugins")
+Q2A URL Customizer plugin is developed by [Towhid](http://TowhidN.com "Web Developer"), from [QA-Themes.com](http://QA-Themes.com "Question2Answer Themes and Plugins").

+we create free & open source Question2Answer Themes and plugins and offer professional Developement and Design services for Question2Answer platform. checkout our [free Question2Answer Themes](http://qa-themes.com/themes "Question2Answer Themes") and [Plugins](http://qa-themes.com/plugins "Free Question2Answer Add-ons").

 ### Copyright
 this plugin and all it's source code is [Copylefted](http://en.wikipedia.org/wiki/Copyleft).